PHPscripts/tc_account/README.md

 edit the config.php to fit your configuration.
 The SOAP account has to be GMlevel 4 (Console) in order to use the account create command.

-If you need any support please ask for it in the appropriate thread.
+If you need any support please ask for it in the repository bug tracker not the TrinityCore forum!
 Good luck, and have fun.

 With kind regards,